showaykerker/better-daily-notes-obsidian-plugin/README.md

 #### Known Issues
 - On MacOS, if your use a `oneDrive` to be the root of the vault, you might not be able to delete a daily note since `oneDrive` on MacOS sometimes weirdly move deleted files to the root.
 Which means this plugin will still locate it and rename and move to the daily note folder.
 See [this discussion](https://forum.obsidian.md/t/vault-in-onedrive-deleted-files-are-moved-to-the-onedrive-root/57188) for more information and possible solution.
-- `Dayjs` somehow parse every string and make it's best to guess a date from it, for example, `summary 2` will be parsed as "2001-02-01", this might cause an issue if an automatically created file being parsed as a date.
-This will be fixed in the next version by adding a format user want to parse.
+- (Fixed in 0.3.3) ~~`Dayjs` somehow parse every string and make it's best to guess a date from it, for example, `summary 2` will be parsed as "2001-02-01", this might cause an issue if an automatically created file being parsed as a date.
+This will be fixed in the next version by adding a format user want to parse.~~

 #### Tested Plugins